uozuAho/pandemic_ddd/readme.md

   - How long did it take?
 Any git tools to estimate this?
 Idea: for every hour there's a commit, at 1 hour to the total.
 Do same for days.
 - lots of stuff becoming public to aid testing.
 Check the public API.
 Can it be reduced?
+- I've wanted event listeners on a number of occasions.
+I've avoided it due to thinking that they should only be used for eventual consistency, and would add complexity to the solution.
+  However, they would be very convenient to decouple side effects, eg
+  - when the medic auto-removes cubes when a disease has been cured (lots of commands move the medic)
+  - any more?

 # References